Rules and Procedures

 Institutional Policy on the Evaluation of Student Achievement (IPESA)

-The rules for evaluating your achievement in courses are set in Champlain Regional College's Institutional Policy on the Evaluation of Student Achievement (IPESA).
+The rules for evaluating your achievement in courses are set in St.Lawrence's Institutional Policy on the Evaluation of Student Achievement (IPESA).
 The IPESA covers many aspects related to your studies.

 Academic appeals and complaints

 To address academic complaints other than those involving final course grades, you are encouraged to see the teacher or other employee to whom the concern relates.
-This is normally the first step in the informal process outlined in 6.2.2 of the IPESA.
+This is normally the first step in the informal process outlined in Section 10 of the IPESA.
 If necessary, the informal process may include consulting a department coordinator, who you can find using the Directory.
-If the situation is not resolved within ten days through the informal process, it is possible to make a formal written complaint, following the instructions in 6.2.2 of the IPESA.
+If the situation is not resolved, it is possible to make a formal written complaint.

-The instructions in 6.2.2 of the IPESA and the form for formal written complaints are in the link below.
+The form for formal written complaints are in the link below.

 Cheating and Plagiarism